PieterSpruijt/KahootBot/README.md

 # KahootBot
-A cool kahoot bot for your priva kahoots
+A cool kahoot bot for your private kahoots